reinteractive-open/installfest_guides/source/guides/installfest42/understanding_migrations.md

 But… there's a problem.
 Unpublished blogs are still visible to the public.
-We'll need to go ahead and write another feature scenario to ensure that this rule is enforced for the public section of our application too!
+We'll need to go ahead and write another feature scenario to ensure that this rule is enforced for the public section of our application too.

 ### Unpublished posts aren't visible!